AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

 .. attention:: Please note that a comment starting with ``--##`` but not respecting the above syntax will not trigger a warning, in order to not emit false positives.

-.. attention:: In its current iteration, this syntax does not support passing parameters to rule names
+   Also note that in its current iteration, this syntax does not support passing parameters to rule names

 The rules mentioned in :ref:`gnatcheck_Annotations_Rules` are relaxed, in